 We’re fuelling ourselves on caffeine and chocolate and bringing ourselves back down on wine, G&Ts and chocolate.
 Some of us are medicating with antidepressants (no judgement – I’m amongst you), just to tolerate the pace of the life we’ve built for ourselves.

-Something has to give, and some of the cleverest women I know are opting out and I am joining them.
+Something has to give, and a few of the cleverest women I know are opting out and I am joining them.

 They are calling bullshit on the myth that we can have it all at the same time and choosing what is important to them right now.